-HikeNYC is a great resource for those looking to hike on their own (with dog) or with a friend.
+HikeNYC is a great resource for those looking to hike on their own, with a dog, or with a friend.
 He has hikes of varying distances and difficulties in all five boroughs with easy to follow step-by-step guides.
 His hiking guides include photos, maps and directions to the starting point.
 He covers everything from Van Cortlandt Park in the Bronx to Floyd Bennett Field in Brooklyn.

 Want to learn more about dog-friendly NYC?
 Click here.

 Pin for later!